No matter what type of person you are – whether you consider yourself as confident or insecure – almost all of us carry self-limiting beliefs.

 Conquering self-limiting beliefs isn’t easy, and it takes honesty, self-reflection, dedication, and time to change.
 Plus, it isn’t a one-time thing.
 Overcoming these beliefs is an ongoing process that we must continually revisit – and if we want to succeed, we must be ready to commit to it.

 But putting in the time and effort to conquer limiting beliefs is one of the most beneficial and rewarding things we can do for ourselves.
-Not only can changing the way we think make us feel so much more positive about who we are, but it also gives us the self-awareness and confidence we need to create positive new beliefs, and encourage powerful, purposeful action.
+Not only can changing the way we think make us feel more positive about who we are, but it also gives us the self-awareness and confidence we need to create positive new beliefs, and encourage powerful, purposeful action.